signalapp/Signal-Desktop/CONTRIBUTING.md

 Desktop to populate your testing application!

 First, exit both production and development apps (In macOS - literally quit the apps).
-Second, find your application data:
+Second, find your application data in the `userData` directory:

 - macOS: `~/Library/Application Support/Signal`
 - Linux: `~/.config/Signal`